hzeller/gcode-multi-shell-extrude/README.md

 Now you can use it; here a little synopsis:

-    Usage: ./multi-shell-extrude -t <template> [-p <height-per-rotation-mm>]
+     Usage: ./multi-shell-extrude -h <height> [<options>]
-    Template describes shape.
+     Template (flag -t) describes the shape.
 The letters in that string describe the screw depth for a full turn.
      A template 'AAZZZAAZZZAAZZZ' is a screw with three parallel threads, with 'inner parts' (the one with the lower letter 'A') being 2/3 the width of the outer parts.
 'AAZZZ' would have one thread per turn.
      The string-length represents a full turn, so 'AAZZZZZZZZ' would have one narrow thread.
-    The range of letters the depth.
+     The range of letters (here A..Z) is linearly mapped to the thread depth.
      Try 'AAZZMMZZZZ'.
+If you only use two letters, then 'AABBBAABBB' is equivalent to 'AAZZZAAZZZ'
      Required parameter: -h <height>

-             -t <template>     : template string, described above -h <height>       : Total height to be printed -n <number-of-screws> : number of screws to be printed -r <radius>       : radius of the smallest screw -R <radius-increment> : increment between screws
+         -t <template>     : template string, described above (default "AABBBAABBBAABBB")
+         -h <height>       : Total height to be printed -n <number-of-screws> : number of screws to be printed -r <radius>       : radius of the smallest screw -R <radius-increment> : increment between screws
-             -w <twist>        : tWist ratio of angle per radius fraction (0..1) -d <thread-depth> : depth of thread (default: radius/5) -l <layer-height> : Height of each layer -f <feed-rate>    : maximum, in mm/s
+         -w <twist>        : tWist ratio of angle per radius fraction (good range: -0.3...0.3)
+         -d <thread-depth> : depth of thread (default: radius/5) -l <layer-height> : Height of each layer
+         -f <feed-rate>    : maximum, in mm/s
          -T <layer-time>   : min time per layer; dynamically influences -f -p <pitch>        : how many mm height a full screw-turn takes -L <x,y>          : x/y size limit of your printbed.
          -o <dx,dy>        : dx/dy offset per print.
 Clearance needed from hotend-tip to left and front essentially.

 GCode-output is on stdout.